contactandyc/another-c-library/9_pool.md

 }
 ```

-Using this simple structure, all of our allocations can be tracked and cleared by the pool object instead of requiring the application to remember where each allocation started from.
+Using the simple structure above, our allocations can be tracked and cleared by the pool object instead of requiring the application to remember where each allocation started from.

 # A better implementation

-The above implementation does save us from needing to free memory, but it doesn't really do much more.
-The pool object that exists in the src directory is listed below
+The above implementation does save us from needing to free memory, but it doesn't do much more.
+The pool object that exists in the src directory is listed below:

 src/stla_pool.h
 ```c